GenX is Not Okay Right Now

 And just like that, now I have something to say.

-First came the news four days ago: Malcolm-Jamal Warner tragically died in Costa Rica while vacationing with his family.
-The details that keep trickling in are just heartbreaking.
+First came the news four days ago: Malcolm-Jamal Warner died tragically while vacationing with his family in Costa Rica.
+The details that keep emerging are heartbreaking.

-I can’t imagine the pain of flying back home from a family trip with an empty seat next to you that shouldn’t be, that you weren't expecting to be.
+I can’t imagine the pain of flying back home from a family trip with an empty seat next to you that you weren't expecting to be empty.

 And just this morning, the proverbial “death always comes in threes’ moment happened (if you’re not counting Connie Francis, RIP):